qy9git/RealMC/README.md

 quick installation:
 -
-STEP0: launch vanilla "version" with the default launcher
+STEP0: launch vanilla "MinecraftVersion" with the default launcher

 STEP1: unzip the file